Great-Grandmother, Dad, Big Bro and Me.....

 My older brother was also drawn to printing, and by junior high school had built his own hand-operated printing press.
 He'd pick up odds and ends of paper at the local paper mills and convert the paper to stationery size.
 His expectation was that my sister and I would sell his idea of "personalized" stationary to the neighbors.
 Once we had a sale, he would set the typeface into his press and hand print each sheet of paper and envelope.
 After high school, he also worked briefly for the Greenfield Recorder before leaving the print business.
 Now, as a super-duper computer techie, he's come a long way from that hand-operated press!

 But....what I love is creating the written word.
 Seeing it in print is the icing on an already delicious cake.
-As editor for magazines, I would be horribly anxious as I dropped off the final paste-up copy at the printer's.
-When the printer's final mock-up was ready, I would proof and proof and proof, hoping to catch every typo or missprint.
+As editor for two magazines, I would be horribly anxious as I dropped off the final paste-up copy at the printer's--remember, this was before computers!
+When the printer's final mock-up was ready, I would proof and proof and proof, hoping to catch every typo or misprint.
 Being dyslexic, I had to pay extraordinary attention to proofing.
 The printers would call to let me know an issue had rolled off the presses, and I'd race down and read it from cover-to-cover....praying I wouldn't find something I'd missed.